mbonnemaison/Learning-Python/README.md

 # Learning-Python
 Simple programs to learn Python

-Thank you Matt for creating those programs!
+Thank you Matt for creating those instructions!

 Each file is divided in 3 parts:
 1. The instructions for the program to write (surrounded by """)